Banner Image

 The Computed Tomography Online Programme offers a comprehensive range of structured learning with the ultimate flexibility to access the training you want while working around your busy practice life.

-You can let the programme give you new knowledge and skills to take back to practice, or you can work towards a recognised qualification.
+You can let the Programme give you new knowledge and skills to take back to practice, or you can work towards a recognised qualification.

 General Practitioner Certificate (GPCert)